 In the Community Computing Centre (CCC)

-The Community Computing Centre (CCC) is open for public computer use and assisted photocopying.
-To enable physical distancing, in-person device help, meeting rooms, the Multimedia Studio, The Lab, and group study/lounge spaces are not available at this time.
+The Community Computing Centre (CCC) is open for public computer use, device help, and assisted photocopying.
+To enable physical distancing, the Multimedia Studio is not available at this time.

 Using a Public Computer

 Twelve PC computers with MS Office software are available for drop-in use in the CCC.
-You may drop in at any time for up to 90 minutes each day.
-(Your 90 minutes may be spread out over multiple sessions).
-Please check in with staff at the CCC desk before sitting at a computer.
-Please note: computers shut down 5 minutes before closing time each day.
+You may drop in at any time for up to three hours each day.
+(Your three hours may be spread out over multiple sessions).
+If you have any questions, please check in with staff at the CCC desk before sitting at a computer.
+Please note: computers shut down 15 minutes before closing time each day.

 Printing from the CCC